scotplus/scotplus.github.io/_sources/theory.md

 that transport mass back and forth (are tied by a transport plan), whereas domain marginal relaxation ties together the relaxation of the pairs of measures that have shared information on $A$ and $B$.
 Both ways of joining lead to less flexibility;
-in SCOT+ we chose the tie together the marginal relaxation according to the transport plans.
+in AGW we chose the tie together the marginal relaxation according to the transport plans.
-In other words, in SCOT+, we marginally relax both marginals of each $\pi$ with the same value for $\rho$ specific to each $\pi$.
+In other words, in AGW, we marginally relax both marginals of each $\pi$ with the same value for $\rho$ specific to each $\pi$.
 We chose this strategy rather than tying by domain, as for single-cell applications, we expect sets of samples and features to have comparable levels of representation.
 More on this in the application section.